Best Gay Bars in NYC: The Ultimate Guide

 On Saturday nights, check out the drag shows.
 The Phoenix Bar NYC Instagram page is super useful to see which night will best suit you.
 Their story highlights show the different nightly events and parties.

 Nowhere Bar: Best NYC Gay Bar on Monday Night

 Looking for the best NYC gay bar for a Monday night?
-That would be at Nowhere Bar down in the East Village!
+That would be at Nowhere Bar down in the East Village.
 There is always a fun party in the works at Nowhere.
-Macho Mondays are currently the big popular event.
+Macho Mondays are currently a popular event.

 Cozy NYC Gay Bars

 For those of you who prefer a calmer vibe, perhaps with less dancing, check out these smaller NYC gay bars.

 Pocket Bar is a cozy NYC gay bar perfect for an intimate winter night or summer sangria with a friend.
 Don’t be deceived, though.
 Just because Pocket Bar is small, that doesn’t mean it’s quiet!
 I’ve seen some fun and rowdy groups pack in on weeknights.